chrisnoonan98675/site/xl-release/how-to/remote-script-plugin.markdown

 * **Temporary Directory Path**: Where to store temp files.
 This directory will be removed on connection close

 #### Remote host connection
-* **Jumpstation**: Which of the configured jumpstations to use, if any.
-See [Configuring an SSH Jumpstation](configure-a-jumpstation.html) for details.
+* **Jumpstation**: Which of the configured SSH jumpstations or HTTP proxies to use, if any.
+See [Configuring a jumpstation](configure-a-jumpstation.html) for details.
 * **Address** and **Port**: Address and SSH port (or Telnet or WinRM port for Windows) of the remote host (required)
 * **Connection type**: The SSH connection type to use:
     - For **UNIX** this can be one of: SCP, SFTP, SU, SUDO, INTERACTIVE_SUDO, SFTP_CYGWIN, SFTP_WINSSHD.